 The Victorian Government’s Regional Tourism Investment Fund has awarded $1.2 million dollars to Mitchell, Murrindindi and Mansfield Shire Councils, for the completion of the Great Victorian Rail Trail Art Installations and Signage Project.

-Artists will be chosen through a two stage selection process.
+Artists were chosen through a two stage selection process.
 Artists were invited to submit an Expression of Interest and to demonstrate their availability, capacity and interest in undertaking the work outlined in the artist brief in the first stage.
-A selection panel has subsequently shortlisted suitable artists who have been invited to develop a design concept proposal via the Concept Development phase.
-The selection panel will then assess the concept proposals and selected artists will be appointed.
+A selection panel then shortlisted suitable artists who were invited to develop a design concept proposal via the Concept Development phase.
+The selection panel then assessed the concept proposals and the selected artists were appointed.

-As part of the community engagement period the project called for community members to submit an Expression of Interest to form a CRG.
-The CRG has now been finalised and has met on several occasions to provide input and feedback on the project on topics including the curatorial direction of the project, potential art installation locations and consideration during the artist EOI phase.
+As part of the community engagement period the project called for community members to submit an Expression of Interest to form a Community Reference Group (CRG).
+The CRG has met on several occasions to provide input and feedback on the project, including the curatorial direction of the project, potential art installation locations and consideration during the artist EOI phase.

 If you have a question that is not listed in the FAQs or you would like to chat about the project in more detail, please get in touch with your relevant Council.
 Contact details are provided below.